We are #StrongAsOak

 How You Can Help

 Together with the help of the JU Family, we can restore our beautiful campus and safeguard our facilities for the future.
 We have established the Hurricane Restoration and Preparedness Fund, which will help us immediately this year, and in future years as disasters strike.

 We are humbled that an anonymous donor has pledged to match gifts, dollar for dollar, up to $100,000 for this important effort.
 Let’s rise to the challenge and ensure we are forever #StrongAsOak.

 Our Hearts Are Full

 Thank you for standing with us through the storm.
-We cannot overstate our appreciation for your thoughts, prayers, and support throughout the last couple of weeks, both for our community and for our campus.
+We cannot overstate our appreciation for your thoughts, prayers, and support, both for our community and for our campus.

 Thank you for entrusting us with the care and safety of your children, your families, your campus, your alma mater.

 For some of us, it feels like a lifetime since Hurricane Irma made landfall in Florida, something we’ve moved past and look back on as a surreal interruption to our day-to-day life.
 For others, the effects of the storm are ongoing in the form of lingering debris, increased stress, damaged property, and even lost loved ones.

 Our thoughts are with the many people in our community who've been affected by Hurricane Irma, including thousands of alumni, parents and students in the state of Florida and throughout the southeastern United States and the Caribbean.